-¥= General exclusions and limitations 22 Services or Drugs that are Experimental or Investigational in nature.
-23 Services that cannot be lawfully marketed without approval of the U.S. Food and Drug Administration (FDA), including, but not limited to: Drugs; Medicines; Supplements; Tests; Vaccines; Devices; and Radioactive material.
+= General exclusions and limitations V - 21 Services or Drugs that are Experimental or Investigational in nature.
+22 Services that cannot be lawfully marketed without approval of the U.S. Food and Drug Administration (FDA), including, but not limited to: Drugs; Medicines; Supplements; Tests; Vaccines; Poevices; and Radioactive material.
 However, drugs and medicines that have received FDA approval for marketing for one or more uses will not be denied on the basis that they are being prescribed for an off-label use if the conditions set forth in California Health & Safety Code Section 1367.21 have been met.
-24 The following non-prescription (over-the-counter) medical equipment or supplies: Oxygen saturation monitors; Prophylactic knee braces; and Bath chairs.
-25 Member convenience items, such as internet, phones, televisions, guest trays, and personal hygiene items.
-26 Disposable supplies for home use except as provided under the Durable medical equipment , Home health services , and Hospice program services sections.
-27 Services incident to any injury or disease arising out of, or in the course of, employment for salary, wage, or profit if such injury or disease is covered by any workers' compensation law, occupational disease law, or similar legislation.
+23 The following non-prescription (over-the-counter) medical equipment or supplies: Oxygen saturation monitors; Prophylactic knee braces; and Bath chairs.
+24 Member convenience items, such as internet, phones, televisions, guest trays, and personal hygiene items.
+25 Disposable supplies for home use except as provided under the Durable medical equipment , Home health services , and Hospice program services sections.
+26 Services incident to any injury or disease arising out of, or in the course of, employment for salary, wage, or profit if such injury or disease is covered by any workers' compensation law, occupational disease law, or similar legislation.
 However, if Blue Shield provides payment for such services, we will be entitled to establish a lien up to the amount paid by Blue Shield for the treatment of such injury or disease.
-28 Transportation services, except as specifically described in the Ambulance services section.
-29 Drugs dispensed by a Physician or Physician's office for outpatient use.
+27 Transportation by car, taxi, bus, gurney van, wheelchair van, and any other type of transportation (other than a licensed ambulance or psychiatric transport van).
+28 Drugs dispensed by a Physician or Physician's office for outpatient use.
+29 Outpatient prescription Drugs.